expo/expo/docs/pages/eas-update/debug-updates.md

 ### Viewing deployments

-If you've made builds and updates with EAS, we can view the state of our project on our website on our project's deployments tab.
+If we've made builds and updates with EAS, we can view the state of our project on our website on our project's deployments tab.
 We use the term _deployments_ to refer to the entire system of builds and their updates.
 The system includes builds, channels, branches, updates, runtime versions, and platforms.

 The EAS website has a page that shows the current state of our apps.
 We can view it at [https://expo.dev/accounts/[account]/projects/[project]/deployments](https://expo.dev/accounts/[account]/projects/[project]/deployments).